dotnsf/memonow/README.md

 - Create 'pouchdb' database on your Cloudant(CouchDB) instance.

+    - This Cloudant instance need to be configured to allow Cross-Origin access.
+See http://dotnsf.blog.jp/archives/1070438078.html

 - Create Query Index Design Document in that database for **user_id** string field:

     - ``{ "index": { "fields": [ { "name": "user_id", "type": "string" } ] }, "name": "user_id-index", .. }``